abjelcic/DIRQFAM/readme.md

 The output of the calculation is divided into two parts.
 The first output file
 <code>dirhb.out</code> located in the <code>GS\_output</code> directory contains
 the information on the ground state calculation.
-Detailed description of this file can be found in [2].
+Detailed description of this file can be found in [3].

 The second part of the output relevant for the QFAM calculation is located in the <code>QFAM\_output</code> directory.
 The calculated strength function is written to the <code>strength.out</code> file.
-If the calculation type flag is set to 2, an additional file <code>rhov.out</code> is generated which contains the induced (vector) density for the selected energy.
+If the calculation type flag is set to 2, an additional file <code>rhov.out</code> is generated which contains the induced and ground state (vector) density for selected energy.
 The values printed in the
 <code>rhov.out</code> file are suitable for visualizing the oscillation of time
 dependent density.
 An example of animation easily obtainable from <code>rhov.out</code>
 file can be found <a href="http://web.studenti.math.pmf.unizg.hr/~abjelcic/anim.zip">here</a>.
+An example of response function easily obtainable from <code>strength.out</code> file can be found <a href="http://web.studenti.math.pmf.unizg.hr/~abjelcic/anim.zip">here</a>.

 ## How to run
-The programming language of the <code>DIRQFAM</code> code is Fortran and the user should provide an implementation of the BLAS and LAPACK linear algebra libraries.
+The programming language of the <code>DIRQFAM</code> code is Fortran and the user should provide an implementation of the BLAS and LAPACK (version 3.6.0. or higher) linear algebra libraries.
-The code is compiled by standard Makefile build automation which is set to work with the GFortran compiler.
-If the user invokes <code>make prep</code>, an auxiliary code will generate <code>dirqfam.par</code> file that contains the relevant information about the dimension of various arrays used in the code.
-The <code>make run</code>
-command compiles the code and produces the executable file <code>run</code>.
+The code is compiled by standard Makefile build automation which is set to work with the <a href="https://gcc.gnu.org/fortran/">GFortran</a> compiler.
+If the user invokes <code>make run</code>, first an auxiliary code will generate <code>dirqfam.par</code> file that contains the relevant information about the dimensions of various arrays used in the code followed by the compilation of the code which produces the executable file <code>run</code>.
 The code is then executed by invoking the <code>./run</code> command.
 </br>
-If the compilation process complains about the memory usage (too large <code>common</code> blocks), please set the compiler option <code>mcmodel</code> to value <code>-mcmodel=large</code>
-in <code>Makefile</code> file.
-The default value currently in
-<code>Makefile</code> is <code>-mcmodel=medium</code>.
+Since the dimensions of various arrays used are statically precalculated, the code stops if some of the parameters are changed and requires recompilation.
+This cumbersome way of using the code will be removed in next upgrades since the <code>DIRQFAM</code> code is built upon the legacy code <code>DIRHB</code>
+written in FORTRAN77 (lack of dynamic allocation).